OpenM-Project/librosewater/README.md

 ## :computer: Support

-If you don't understand some stuff in the documentation, or you're experiencing problems, or you just have a few questions, please join our [Discord][discord], or make an issue on the issues page of the GitHub repo.
+If you don't understand stuff in the documentation, or you're experiencing problems, or you just have a few questions, please join our [Discord][discord], or make an issue on the issues page of the GitHub repo.

 [discord]: https://dsc.gg/openm